Skip to content

 Our Vision for Brimscombe Port

 Brimscombe Port is a former inland port dating back to the 1780s.
 Following the decline of the canals as a mode of transport the port became redundant and was in-filled after the Second World War, and latterly developed as an industrial site in the 1960s.
-Until recently, the port site was industrial site but was showing signs of its age.
+Until recently, the port site was an industrial site but was showing signs of its age.

 As such, Stroud District Council had a new vision for the port which offered a rare opportunity to create a sustainable mixed use community, servicing the needs of both the existing and future residents.
 As one lifelong local resident said “putting the heart back into Brimscombe”.